 This method can be used for many different materials and games.
-Drop-and-do can also be utilized for games that are only appropriate for older children, such as alphabet matching file-folder games and other games available in the Daycare Spaces and Ideas Printables Club.
+Drop-and-do can also be utilized for games that are only appropriate for older children, such as alphabet matching file-folder games and other games available from Pre-K Printable Fun.

 For this example I would position myself at the table.
 As place the game on the table, as soon as a child becomes interested, I will begin playing the game with them.
 Soon, they are playing with their peers and I leave the table to interact with the toddlers to keep them from trying to join in.

 I hope this article will help early childhood educators have a better understanding about how to introduce children to letters in a way that is meaningful and developmentally appropriate for them.

 Sheena Wheeler is the owner of Building Blocks Family Childcare.
 She has over 10 years experience operating her own child care business.
 She was introduced to this business by her grandmother who had been a home childcare provider for as long as she can remember!
 She is a lifelong learner, studying primarily the field of Early Childhood Education.

 Sheena also works as a mentor for home based childcare providers in the area where she lives.
 She says she, "Enjoys helping other providers start their businesses and lending support once they are operational."
 You can also find her helping out as an Admin in our FB Communities.